Alicia24s/DigitalArtefact/DA_Code/BriefDocumentation.md

 ## scoreManager.java

-- Holds records of users Answers to all qs
+- Records of users scores
+- provides output dependant on whether the user got a wuestion right or wron
 - Why?
 To pull at the end of the quiz to show how they did

-## Package - Questions
+## Package - Questions/ Option1-4.java

-- Option1.java - Holds the question

-- Holds questions for the different levels of question difficulty in each option selection
+- Package Questions Holds questions for the different levels of question difficulty in each option selection
-- There are four options therefore there will be 12 of these classes in total
-- You'll have to divide these into folders for each option in the src file then call them as packages for simplicity